 Venice biennial 2017: a crappy show with rave reviews

 If you regret that you haven’t seen the show yet, don’t.
 Venice Biennale 2017 is monumental in concept and degraded on visuals, heavy on installations, and weak on any form of beautiful painting, huge on scale and tiny on emotion.
-Chief curator of the Pompidou center in Paris, Christine Macel arranged the exhibition in a number of pavilions -realms which flow together with concept art titled “Viva arte Viva!”
+Chief curator of the Pompidou center in Paris, Christine Macel arranged the exhibition in several pavilions -realms which flow together with concept art titled “Viva arte Viva!”

-Karla Black abstract sculptures
+Karla Black’s abstract sculptures

 Venice biennial 2017: the Arsenale.
 9 chapters or realms, 86 countries, 120 artists – one feeling of confusion.
 The show opens up with large-scale installations situated between a long stretch of bare, tall brick halls of the Arsenale.
 Arsenale is the medieval Venetian warehouse for arms and boats.